lybird300/lybird300.github.io/_posts/2015-6-26-work-with-cluster.md

 title: "Work with the queue"
 date: 2015-06-22
 ---
+Disclaimer: The commands introduced in this post work on the cluster I'm using, but may not on yours.
+(I learned this when trying to kill hundreds of batch jobs that I submitted to the queue.
+The common command "bkill" did not work for me and I ended up using "qdel".)
 <h2>Submit jobs with qsub</h2>
 Arguments placed on the command line when calling the qsub command will take precedent over those in the script, so a general script may be built and then tested or varied by varying the options on the command line.
 <pre><code>